Helmut Bley: Biography

-In 1967, Bley was called in as an Africa expert by the Hamburg district court when the when the toppling of the Hermann von Wissmann's monument by left-wing students was negotiated, by left-wing students, among others, against the later author :de:Peter Schütt (Autor).
+In 1967, Bley was called in as an Africa expert by the Hamburg district court when the toppling of the Hermann von Wissmann's monument by left-wing students was negotiated, by left-wing students, among others, against the later author :de:Peter Schütt (Autor).

 In 1968, Bley was one of the first to speak of the Herero and Namaqua genocide following the Rostock historian :de:Horst Drechsler.
 He fought for political recognition as a genocide until very recently.

 In April 2021, at an SPD event, he resisted the attempt to no longer allow statements or scientists to be part of a discussion because of questionable identity politics.